Mik1ll/LuaRenamer/README.md

 Chaptered
 ManuallyLinked
-InDropSource    // True if import folder moving from is a drop source **Not available while renaming**
+InDropSource    // True if import folder moving from is a drop source **Not available while renaming** MultiLinked    // If file is linked with multiple episodes
 ```

 #### Collections